getkuby/kuby-core/docs/docs/quick_start_guide.md

 add_plugin :rails_app
 ```

-To indicate your app exists behind a particular domain name, specify the `hostname` option:
+To indicate your app serves a particular domain name, specify the `hostname` option:

 ```ruby
 add_plugin :rails_app do